A Primer on Cloud Platforms: AWS, GCP and Azure

 • App Engine

-Technical aspectAWSAZUREGCP
+Technical AspectAWSAZUREGCP

-Maximum no of processors12812896
+Maximum no of processors128+128+96+

-Managed Data warehouseRedshiftSQL WarehouseBig Query
+Managed Data WarehouseAmazon RedshiftAzure Synapse AnalyticsBig Query

-Analytics ServiceAmazon KinesisAzure stream analyticsCloud dataflow
+Analytics ServiceAmazon KinesisAzure Stream AnalyticsDataflow

 Back to top